rebecca-chan/NoLook/README.md

 # NoLook
 Business Card App for a Sock Business

 I created this app for my friend's sock business, No Look.
-It only contains contact details and mirrors the webpage they created with SquareSoft.
+It only contains contact details and mirrors the webpage they created with SquareSpace.

 You can find the video walkthrough here!